Miffyli/asv-cm-reinforce/README.md

 Speaker verification and spoofing countermeasure systems are trained independent, but used together.
 What if we optimize them together for the tandem task?

-This repository contains the code for replicating experiments in [Waiting for link to paper]
+This repository contains the code for replicating experiments in "[An initial investigation on optimizing tandem speaker verification and countermeasure systems using reinforcement learning](https://arxiv.org/abs/2002.03801)"

 ## Requirements
 * PyTorch (experiments ran on v1.3.1)